Ben Cleverley

-Cleverley then linked up with Paulton Rovers for his first spell with the club and he spent four years at Paulton before leaving in 2009 for Tiverton Town.
-Later that year however Benjamin R. Cleverley was on the move again as Ben linked up with Conference South side Weston-super-Mare but Ben re-joined Paulton Rovers at the end of the season.
+Cleverley then linked up with Paulton Rovers for his first spell with the club and Ben spent four years at Paulton before leaving in 2009 for Tiverton Town.
+Later that year however Benjamin Raymond Cleverley was on the move again as Ben linked up with Conference South side Weston-super-Mare but Ben re-joined Paulton Rovers at the end of the season.

-On 2 September 2011, Benjamin R. Cleverley returned to Weston-super-Mare.
-After spending the rest of the season with Weston, in August 2012, Cleverley left the club to join Western League outfit Shepton Mallet as a player and assistant manager.
+On 2 September 2011, Benjamin Raymond Cleverley returned to Weston-super-Mare.
+After spending the rest of the season with Weston, in August 2012, Benjamin Raymond Cleverley left the club to join Western League outfit Shepton Mallet as a player and assistant manager.